 Dr. Fluter grew up in New Haven and Hamden, both located in Connecticut.
 He still has a great admiration for the Northeast and New England, in particular.
 When he wasn’t busy playing high school football, Dr. Fluter was entertaining his fascination with the science of medicine.
 Specifically, his interest was centered on the neuromusculoskeletal system, aspects of which he regularly deals with today.

-Dr. Fluter has been married to his wife Susan for 33 years, and together they share three children.
+Dr. Fluter and his wife have three children.
 In his downtime, he enjoys reading, Olympic-style weightlifting, chess, music and sports.
-Fun fact - Dr. Fluter is a national-level technical official with USA Weightlifting.
+Fun fact – Dr. Fluter is a national-level technical official with USA Weightlifting.